18 Top Digital Marketing Strategies & Trends in 2020 (Updated March 2020)

 3. Social Messaging Apps

-As of September 2017, approximately 2 billion Facebook messages were sent between businesses and individual users each month, and this number has continued to grow.
+As of 2019, approximately 20 billion messages were sent between businesses and individual users each month on Facebook Messenger, and this number has continued to grow.
 Consumers looking to communicate with brands are often turning to social media and social messaging apps (ie. Facebook Messenger, Snapchat, etc) to obtain the information they desire, and by maintaining a strong presence in these areas, businesses can build trust with consumers and maintain loyal customer relationships.

 In addition to providing a connection with customers via manual chat entry, these apps allow businesses to personalize messages to customers using chatbots to keep followers abreast of upcoming sales, events and other pertinent information.
 Many companies also make use of these features to send order confirmations, shipping details and reminders about upcoming payments.

 Voice search hit the mainstream when Apple released the iPhone 4S with Siri, its helpful virtual assistant.
 While the original Siri was little more than a novelty at the time, the technology was quickly adopted by several other big brands.
 In 2020, voice search is quickly becoming the norm with an estimated 60 million Americans having smart speakers such as Google Home and Alexa in their houses.